bburns/PyVoyager/README.md

 though different targets and camera records can be also interleaved with others.

-This list has been compiled into a list of composite frames to build using the `vg init composites` command, based on repeating groups of filters.
+This list of files has been compiled into a list of composite frames to build using the `vg init composites` command, based on repeating groups of filters for the different targets and cameras.
 The resulting file (db/composites.csv) looks like this:

     volume,compositeId,centerId,filter
     VGISS_5104,C1541422,C1541422,Blue